Amirboroomand/php-language-programming/README.md

 In this chapter we will look at some commonly used functions to manipulate strings.

 strlen() - Return the Length of a String

+The PHP strlen() function returns the length of a string.